 Tanzania boasts international airports like Kilimanjaro International Airport (JRO) and Julius Nyerere International Airport (DAR), providing convenient access.
 Internal flights are a fantastic way to navigate Tanzania and explore its sensational national parks and conservancies, especially for visiting remote areas like the Serengeti or Ruaha.

 While less common, self-driving is possible in certain areas of Tanzania, particularly in northern circuit parks like Tarangire and Lake Manyara.
-However, national parks and game reserves feature unpaved and often challenging conditions, especially during or after the rainy season.
-An appropriate 4×4 vehicle is essential.
+However, national parks and game reserves feature unpaved and often challenging conditions, especially during or after the rainy season, an appropriate 4×4 vehicle is essential.

 Please note: Park entry permits must be obtained.

-This is usually an comprehensive experience with your accommodation and may entail sharing a vehicle with other guests if you are a couple or small group, unless you opt for a private vehicle (subject to availability).
+A typical safari journey involves being expertly guided through a reserve in a fully equipped 4×4 game vehicle, often by an experienced guide or a guide and tracker.
+This is usually a comprehensive experience with your accommodation, and may entail sharing a vehicle with other guests if you are a couple or small group, unless you opt for a private vehicle (subject to availability).

 While charter flights are an excellent option for convenience, road transfers are also available between many destinations.
 This is typically done via 4×4 vehicles or small buses, depending on your group size or if you’ve chosen to share transportation, which can be a more budget-friendly option.